grulicht/terraform-provider-portainer/docs/resources/team.md

 ```
 ## Lifecycle & Behavior

-Users are recreated if any of the attributes change (e.g. name).
+Users are updated if any of the attributes change (e.g. name).

 - To delete a team created via Terraform, simply run:
 ```hcl